-The BSc (Hons) Medical Sciences course is designed primarily for students who want to become medical doctors and forms part of the graduate feeder scheme to medicine at Cardiff University (A101).
-Every year, there are ten places available on the A101 programme for suitably qualified graduates of our Medical Sciences degree.
+Our Medical Sciences degree is designed primarily for students who want to become medical doctors.
+Every year, there are ten places available on the A101 medicine programme at Cardiff University for suitably qualified graduates of this course and our graduates are also able to progress to postgraduate medicine at other universities.

 The first year introduces you to the science of life, to the scientific method and clinical practice.